 Keep track of when you have migraines and anxiety, and what you were doing beforehand.
 This can help you figure out what contributes to your anxiety and migraines.

-If you still cannot find relief, talk to your doctor.
+If you still cannot find relief, talk to your health care provider.
 Some medications treat anxiety in addition to migraine pain.
-Your doctor may also suggest counseling to help cope with migraine symptoms, especially if you already have an anxiety disorder.
+Your provider may also suggest counseling to help cope with migraine symptoms, especially if you already have an anxiety disorder.